NeurodataWithoutBorders/lindi/README.md

 In the JSON format, the hierarchical group structure, attributes, and small datasets are stored in a JSON structure, with references to larger data chunks stored in external files (inspired by [kerchunk](https://github.com/fsspec/kerchunk)).
 This format is human-readable and easily inspected and edited.

 The binary format is a .tar file that contains the JSON file (lindi.json) along with optional internal data chunks referenced by the JSON file, in addition to external chunks.
-This format allows for efficient cloud storage and random access.
 This format can be used to create a new NWB file that builds on an existing NWB file without duplicating it and adds new data objects (see below).

 The directory format is similar to the .tar format but it stores the lindi.json and the binary chunks in a directory rather than in a .tar.